 Other somewhat sensitive plants are azaleas (Rhododendron spp.), begonias (Begonia spp.), fuchsias (Fuchsia spp.), geraniums (Pelargonium spp.), and impatiens (Impatiens spp.).
 Rinse plants with a clean water spray if they show signs of wilting or leaf edge browning within a few hours of treatment.

 To test for plant sensitivity, spray a small area and wait 24 hours to see if any damage occurs.
 Plants under water stress should not be sprayed.

-As with anything applied to plants, it is important to read the label completely and to carefully follow the directions.
+As with anything applied to plants, it is important to read the entire label and carefully follow the directions.
 Insecticidal soaps are usually used as a 1 to 2% solution (2½ to 5 tablespoons per gallon).
 Always follow the label for the product you are using.
 Do not attempt to use in higher concentration, as this may be very harmful.
 Mix the soap concentrate in a clean sprayer.
 Do not apply the soap in full sun or at temperatures above 90 ºF as this may damage the plants.
-High temperatures and high humidity may increase plant stress and therefore sensitivity.
+High temperatures and high humidity may increase plant stress and, therefore, sensitivity.
 It is best to treat your plants in the early morning or late in the day.
-Since the soap spray is only effective as long as it is wet, the slower drying conditions of these times favor better insect or mite control.
+Since the soap spray is only effective as long as it is wet, the slower drying conditions favor better insect or mite control.

 The only disadvantages of insecticidal soaps are associated with the limitations of their nature.

 - The soap solution must wet the insect during application.

 - There is no residual effectiveness because soap dries or is washed away.

 - There is a potential for phytotoxicity when the soap residue is affected by high temperatures.

 Insecticidal soaps can be found where garden supplies are sold.
 They are available as either a concentrate or as a pre-mixed RTU (Ready to Use) spray bottle.
 Some commonly available insecticidal soap brands are: